f1tenth/f1tenth_doc/going_forward/algorithms/waypoints.rst

 .. code-block:: bash

-	# ​ Allow the car to be controlled with joystick
+	# Allow the car to be controlled with joystick
-	$​ roslaunch racecar teleop.launch
+	$ roslaunch f1tenth_racecar teleop.launch

-	#​ Record a rosbag with just the scan and vesc/odom topics.
+	# Record a rosbag with just the scan and vesc/odom topics.
 Will be saved
 	into your Home directory.
 (In a new terminal window)
-	$​ rosbag record scan vesc/odom
+	$ rosbag record scan vesc/odom

 	# You will need to modify particle_filter.launch with path to rosbag you
 	just recorded
 	$ roslaunch localization particle_filter.launch

 	# Records waypoints and saves as waypoints.csv in current working directory
-	$​ rosrun waypoint_logger waypoint_logger.py
+	$ rosrun waypoint_logger waypoint_logger.py

 At this point, in your current working directory you will see a csv file called ``waypoints.csv``.
 Let’s go into further detail on what is going behind the scenes. ``Particle_filter.launch`` plays the rosbag that you recorded (of course, you have to update the particle_filter.launch with the path to your bag file you recorded).
 The particle filter subscribes to the ``vesc/odom`` and scan topics, and it outputs a stream of messages over the topic ``pf/viz/inferred_pose``. ``Waypoint_logger.py`` subscribes to ``pf/viz/inferred_pose`` and saves the x, y coordinates in each callback to a CSV file.